 What we loved:

 I was exposed to so many more books that I have never heard of or read before.
 We would have missed these treasures with the Homeschool Legacy trees unit study.
 I also love the variety and flexibility.
-I was busy with many other activities and school subjects, but we still found a way to make this be such a positive experience for my kids.
+We were busy with many other activities and school subjects, but we still found a way to make this be such a positive experience for my kids.
 I only barely scratched the surface of all that was contained in this 32-page ebook.

 There are 2 other special things about the Homeschool Legacy’s unit studies: